conradakunga/Blog/_posts/2025-01-03-dependency-injection-in-c-net-part-4-making-implementations-hot-pluggable.md

 });
 ```

-Another way you can achieve this is to use dependency injection keyed services.
+Another way you can achieve this is to use dependency injection [keyed services](https://learn.microsoft.com/en-us/dotnet/api/microsoft.extensions.dependencyinjection.fromkeyedservicesattribute?view=net-9.0-pp).

-Keyed services allow you to register services using a key to refer to them.
-The key usually is a string, but you can make anything a key - provided it is uniquely identifiable.
+Keyed services allow you to register services and refer to them using a **key**.
+The key is usually a string, but you can make anything a key—provided it is **unique**.

 For example, we can use the `AlertSender` enum as a key for DI and register the services like this: